Kokasa: Manmatha, Chhitaku, and Mandana

 Another set of inscriptions mentions multiple members of the Kokasa lineage, including Manmatha and his sons, Chhitaku (or Chitaku) and Mandana.

 The 1495-1496 CE Ratanpur inscription, issued during the reign of king Vahara (or Vaharendra) of Haihaya dynasty, was found at the Mahamaya Temple.
 It opens with a salutation to the divine architect Vishvakarma, and praises sutra-dhara Chhitaku, calling him as "the light of the Kokasa family".
 It describes Chhitaku as proficient in various sciences including Shilpa-shastras and machinery, and compares him to the god Narayana in the area of draftsmanship.
 It states that Chhitaku knew how to carve intricate designs, and could work on wood, stone, and gold with ease.
 It describes Chhitaku's younger brother Mandana as a reciter of shastras (scriptures), well-versed in astronomy by the grace of Vishvakarma, and devoted to Brahmanas.
-The inscription was written by Dityana, who is described as a sculptor knowledgable about "all sciences" and "devoted to his brother": according to scholar R.N.
+The inscription was written by Dityana, who is described as a sculptor knowledgeable about "all sciences" and "devoted to his brother": according to scholar R.N.
 Mishra, Dityana appears to have been a member of the Kokasa family as well.

 The Kosgain stone inscription, found north-east of Chhuri (Chhattisgarh), also mentions Manmatha, Chhitaku, and Mandana.
 It is undated, but was issued during the reign of Vahara, who is known to have ruled during the end of the 15th century and the beginning of the 16th century.
 The inscription mentions Manmatha as an illustrious sutra-dhara born in the family of Kokasa.
 It describes his sons Chhitaku and Mandana as the masters of many crafts and as expert sculptors.
 It states that Chhitaku was the sajaka (decorator) of the inscription, and Mandana had incised its "beautiful" Sanskrit Nagari letters.